Odyssey: Composition and authorship

 Scholars agree that the Homeric epics developed as part of an oral tradition over hundreds of years.
 In the early twentieth century, Milman Parry and Albert Lord demonstrated that they prominently contained the characteristics of oral poetry, (Note: These include the pairing of nouns with adjectival epithets; type scenes, and chiastic structure.) which would allow even an illiterate poet to improvise large poems, composing them through speech.
 Scholars do not agree on how the poems emerged from this tradition, and it is not clear whether oral tradition can claim full credit for their composition.
 In the nineteenth century, a series of related questions about the epics' authorship became known as the Homeric Question.
 Sources from antiquity created mythic narratives to explain Homer.
 Debate still persists today over many of the Homeric questions; for example, concerning the compositional relationship between the Iliad, the Odyssey, and the largely lost poems of the Epic Cycle; about whether Homer lived and, if he did, when; and whether the poems reflect any geographical, historical or cultural reality.
-While Homer is today attributed as the author of the Iliad and the Odyssey, other texts have historically been attributed to him—for example, the Homeric Hymns.
+While Herodotus attributes the Iliad and the Odyssey to Homer, other works have also historically been attributed to him, including the Homeric Hymns.

-Textual reconstructions indicates the poems have taken many forms.
-As live performance involves feedback, the content of the poem may even have varied from telling to telling.
-This context is important for understanding and interpreting the epics, and John Miles Foley said that performance is crucial part of their meaning.
-Performance of epic poetry is a subject of both poems, with the Odyssey actually depicting professional singers like Phemius and Demodocus.
-Applying these in-narrative performances to our understanding of the epics' performance might indicate that they were performed at the houses of distinguished families as part of banquets or dinners in the 2nd and early 1st millennia BC, and that observers may have directed or participated in them.
-They were probably recited—as in, not performed with music.
+Textual reconstructions indicate the poems have taken many forms.
+As feedback is an important component of live performance, the content of the poem may have varied from telling to telling.
+This context is important for understanding and interpreting the epics; John Miles Foley writes that performance is a crucial part of their meaning.
+The performance of epic poetry is a subject of both poems, with the Odyssey actually depicting professional singers like Phemius and Demodocus.
+Applying these in-narrative performances to modern understanding of the epics' performance might indicate that they were performed at the houses of distinguished families as part of banquets or dinners in the 2nd and early 1st millennia BC, and that observers may have directed or participated in them.
+They were probably recited—that is, not performed with music.